Ahsan40/linux-administration-docs/Linux Administration/Important Commands/systemctl.md

 # systemctl
 This command is used to control all units that are running by systemd.

-`systemclt` - shows all the running units.
+`systemctl` - shows all the running units.

 Command format:
 ```bash